-- (1) Other Compensation for Dr. Akers consisted of a car allowance - (2) Mr. Gormally was appointed as Chief Executive Officer on December 2, 2015 - (3) Other Compensation for Mr. Gormally consisted of a car allowance - (4) Mr. Rauch became an employee of the Company effective February 2, 2014.
+(1) Mr. Gormally was appointed as Chief Executive Officer on December 2, 2015.

+(2) Other Compensation for Mr. Gormally consisted of a car allowance.

+(3) Mr. Rauch became an employee of the Company effective February 2, 2014.
 Prior to this date, Mr. Rauch was paid a fee pursuant to his consultant agreement.
-Fees paid to Mr. Rauch for his pre-employment period is recorded as other compensation. - (5) Dr. Akers gifted all stock and option awards to the Akers Family Trust, a trust to which he is not a named beneficiary.
+Fees paid to Mr. Rauch for his pre-employment period are recorded as other compensation.

+(4) Dr. Akers gifted all stock and option awards to the Akers Family Trust, a trust to which he is not a named beneficiary.